animesh-94/wings/README.md

 # Wings'25 Website

-A modern, dynamic website for Wings'25 - a technical festival.
+A modern, dynamic website for Wings'25 - a technical festival at Government Engineering College Aurangabad.
 Built with Next.js 15, TypeScript, and Tailwind CSS, featuring fluid animations and responsive design.

 ## Features